WildCoastSolutions/UnitTesting/README.md

 ## Suggested Use

 The way we use it is to link the code under test and the unit testing framework into an executable project which contains testing code.
 This executable is run as a post build step and returns the number of test failures.

 This means that the tests are run on every build, and the build fails if any tests fail.
-It does mean that code under test needs to be divided up into small, self contained libraries, which works well for our project architecture.
+It does mean that code under test needs to be divided up into small, self-contained libraries, which works well for our project architecture.

 ## Example